-On 28 June 2025, the European Accessibility Act (EAA) will shift from warm words to hard enforcement.
+Since 28 June 2025, the European Accessibility Act (EAA) has been in full enforcement.
 Any digital service offered to European consumers — websites, mobile apps, e-readers, ticketing kiosks, and even self-service checkouts — must prove WCAG 2.1 AA conformance or face six-figure fines, product withdrawal, or both.

 North America is hardly quieter.
 More than 4,000 ADA lawsuits(opens in a new tab) targeting digital experiences landed in 2024, driven largely by New York and California courts.
-Public schools now have one academic year to hit WCAG 2.1 AA before the 24 April 2026 federal deadline.
+Public schools must have met WCAG 2.1 AA by 24 April 2026.
 Accessibility is now table stakes.

 Procurement requirements have adapted to reflect this new reality.
 The very first line in many RFPs now reads plainly: “Attach your VPAT.”
 Without a valid VPAT, vendors are excluded from the initial pool and won’t be considered for the shortlist of qualified suppliers.